1. Can a stranger read your resume?

 So the question is: did you talk to that person today?
 Did you try to?

 Have you called your old contacts?
-Returned the call from the company that perhaps you're only mildly interested in?
+Returned the call from the company that perhaps you’re only mildly interested in?
 Have you taken a former colleague to lunch?
-Did you go to a Meetup?
-Did you call back the recruiters you've met over the past six months?
+Did you call back the recruiters you’ve met over the past six months?
 Drop by a conference?

 Connecting with people, live, in person or on the phone, is essential to getting hired.
 Too often, we fool ourselves into believing that self-directed activity is the best way to get hired.
 It’s not.
 Connecting with others is.

 If you’re more of an introvert, more comfortable communicating by writing than by speaking, you can still connect with others.
 I’m not going to mislead you and say that it’s better, but it’s still sufficient if you write thoughtful, sensible blog posts, comments, emails and contributions on industry-related topics and threads.
 But it’s important that you’re connecting with others, not just yourself.

 When it comes to getting hired, you need to ensure that every day is a “talk to a person who could potentially hire me” day.